Neighbourhood Small Grants

 Here's how it works.
 Each year, we distribute grants of up to $500 to Richmond residents, so they can organize small community projects like cooking classes, urban gardens, and art exhibitions, to name just a few examples.
 While the projects we fund are diverse, they all have the same goals: to build community, alleviate social isolation, and strengthen connections between neighbours.

-Youth Neighbourhood Small Grants are back as well, giving applicants between the ages of 12 and 24 a chance to design and lead their own projects.
-Here, too, grants of up to $500 are available.
+Youth Neighbourhood Small Grants are open to applicants between the ages of 12 and 24, giving young people a chance to build community among their peer groups and beyond.